Chinese Grand Prix: Support races

 In 2004, Formula BMW Asia, Porsche Carrera Cup Asia and Asian Formula Renault Challenge supported the inaugural Chinese Grand Prix.
 The latter was not retained in 2005.
 In 2008, GP2 Asia Series became a support event while Formula BMW Asia was renamed Formula BMW Pacific.
 2009 saw Porsche Carrera Cup Asia as the only support event.
 It remained this way until TCR International Series became a support event in 2015, although this lasted only one year.
 In 2019, the China Formula Grand Prix and Shell Helix FIA F4 Chinese Championship became support events.
+F1 Academy became a support event since 2025.